ramunasd/MigrationBundle/README.md

  - **bundles** - A list of bundles to load data from.
 If option is not set, migrations will be taken from all bundles;
  - **exclude** - A list of bundle names which migrations should be skipped.

-Also there is **oro:migration:dump** command to help in creation installation files.
+Also there is **rdv:migration:dump** command to help in creation installation files.
 This command outputs current database structure as a plain sql or as `Doctrine\DBAL\Schema\Schema` queries.

 This command supports some additional options: